cooperbaker/skronk/README.md

 - Operating System
   - Use Custom
     - Enable "All Files (*)"
-    - Select the .dmg that you just unzipped
+    - Select the .dmg you just unzipped
 - Storage
   - *your SD card*
 - [ NEXT ]